k30v1n/data-intensive-app/README.md

 # Application Use Cases
 News.
-The use case will be bases on News inserted on the data layer.
+The use case will be based on News inserted on the data layer.
 List of use cases below.
 ![use case daigram](docs/app-diagram.drawio.png)

 # Architecture